 After an initial (and not very useful) proof-of-concept was produced, Hspell development remained dormant until development resumed at full steam in October 2002, and the first public release was made in December of that year.
-Since then, we produced eleven more releases, in which we continued to improve Hspell and make its vocabulary more complete.
-The latest release (so far) was Hspell 1.2, in February 2012.
+Since then, we produced thirteen more releases, in which we continued to improve Hspell and make its vocabulary more complete.
+The latest release (so far) was Hspell 1.4, in June 2017.

 To use Hspell, do I need to download it from this site?

 Probably not.
 Nowadays, most users of Hspell will never need to download it from this site.
 Some will even enjoy Hebrew spell-checking without realizing that they are using Hspell.

 Today, all common multi-lingual spell-checking frameworks — aspell, myspell and hunspell — have a Hebrew dictionary built from Hspell's data.
 Some major applications, like OpenOffice and Firefox, include one of these frameworks, and allow users to easily download the dictionary for any language, including Hebrew, as a plugin.